nonoo/coduo-bsp-recompiler/README.md

 Note: if no cmdline arg is given to mkbsp then it reads from stdin.

+## About vehicles

+They are defined in the `Entities lump (29)`.
+There can be multiple vehicle entries and one collision map for each vehicle type.

+The collision map points to a model in the `Model lump (27)`.
+The model has one or more brushes so it points to the `Brushes lump (4)`.
+Each brush has one or more brushsides, these are listed in the `Brushsides lump (3)`.
+Brushes don't point to this lump, they just specify how many brushsides they have so brushes and brushsides are stored together.

+To extract a vehicle's collision map dump a .bsp which has it and look at the brushes where the model points, and use the **getbrushes** tool to extract the brushsides.
+See the jeep example below.

 ## Example #1: Adding a BMW motorcycle

 1. Download the